Fred Kavli: The Kavli Foundation

 The Kavli Foundation, based in Oxnard, California, is dedicated to the goals of advancing science for the benefit of humanity and to promote public understanding and support for scientists and their work.
 It was established in 2000 by Mr. Kavli and is actively involved in establishing major research institutes at leading universities and institutions in the United States, Europe and Asia.

-The Kavli Foundation has made grants to establish Kavli Institutes on the campuses of the University of California Santa Barbara, University of California Berkeley, Stanford University, the California Institute of Technology, the University of Chicago, Columbia University, Yale University, New York University, Cornell University, the University of California, San Diego, Delft University of Technology in The Netherlands, the Massachusetts Institute of Technology, Peking University, Chinese Academy of Sciences, Harvard University, University of Cambridge and the Norwegian University of Science and Technology.
+The Kavli Foundation has made grants to establish Kavli Institutes on the campuses of the University of California, Santa Barbara, University of California Berkeley, Stanford University, California Institute of Technology, the University of Chicago, Columbia University, Yale University, New York University, Cornell University, the University of California, San Diego, Delft University of Technology in The Netherlands, the Massachusetts Institute of Technology, Peking University, Chinese Academy of Sciences, Harvard University, University of Cambridge and the Norwegian University of Science and Technology.
 These institutions are the beneficiaries of the Kavli Foundation to date, and the list is bound to grow in the future.

 In addition to the Kavli Institutes, six Kavli professorships have been established: two at the University of California Santa Barbara, one at the University of California Los Angeles, one at the University of California Irvine, one at Columbia University, and one at the California Institute of Technology.

 Kavli Institutes

-The Kavli Foundation has established research institutes at leading universities worldwide.
+The Kavli Foundation has established 20 research institutes at leading universities worldwide.
+These institutes focus on astrophysics, nanoscience, neuroscience and theoretical physics.
 Consistent with its business-like approach, Kavli requires each partner University to match the average $7.5 million donation.
 The institutes are not required to focus on any specific subject but are free to do any basic research they see fit.